Pick The Perfect Watermelon!

-Melons—cantaloupe, honeydew and watermelon—are great summertime treats and especially appreciated on the hottest of days.
+Melons—watermelon, cantaloupe, honeydew—are great summertime treats and especially appreciated on the hottest of days.
 Eating melons is a great way to hydrate the body.
 They are nutritious, naturally low in calories, and sweet enough to enjoy freshly sliced.
 But how do you know if it’s ripe?
 And should you store it on the counter or in the fridge?
-Picking ripe melons and knowing how to store them doesn’t have to be mystery.
+Picking ripe melons and knowing how to store them doesn’t have to be a mystery.
 Just follow these tips:

 Selecting: Should be firm, but not too hard and unbruised.
 Don’t select a hard green cantaloupe as it was picked too soon.
 Give it the whiff test.
 A ripe cantaloupe will have a nice fragrance.